FiazMushfeq/Personal-Expense-Tracker/AUTO_START_GUIDE.md

 - Launches Flutter app with debugging
 - Stops both services when debugging stops

+---

+## PostgreSQL Auto-Start

+The `start_app.sh` script will automatically check and start PostgreSQL (if installed via Homebrew) before launching the backend and frontend.
+No need to manually start PostgreSQL if you use this script.

+---

 ## Prerequisites

 For all methods to work properly: